python547/python-bigml-flow-latest/README.md

-# bigmlflow
+# bigml-mlflow
-Library to register BigML models in MLFlow
+Library for the integration of BigML models in MLFlow.

+It provides the methods to register, track and deploy the Supervised Models available in the BigML Platform as MLFlow models.